valkey-io/valkey-doc/docs/reference/internals/internals-vm.md

         /* VM fields, this are only allocated if VM is active, otherwise the
          * object allocation function will just allocate
          * sizeof(redisObject) minus sizeof(redisObjectVM), so using
-         * Redis without VM active will not have any overhead. */ struct redisObjectVM vm;
+         * Valkey without VM active will not have any overhead. */ struct redisObjectVM vm;
     } robj;